mushcatshiro/CS-basics/Software Engineering/aws/compute.md

 - URL rewrite or redirects
 - Request authentication and authorization (JWT create and validate to allow or deny request)

+## Step Functions

+Builds a serverless visual workflow to orchestrate lambda functions.
+It offers feature like execution sequencing, parallel, conditions, timeouts, error handling and etc. It ingetrates will with AWS services e.g. EC2, ECS, on-prem servers, API gateway, SQS and etc. It allows human approval.
+A few use cases including

+- order fulfillment
+- data processing
+- web application

 ## MISC

 ports to remember